 The liturgical calendar marks the cycle of church seasons and holy days in the Christian church.

-To read about the themes of each season and find related prayers and meditations, choose the season you want from the All Seasons dropdown in the menu above.
+This page provides an overview of the liturgical calendar, with links to more in-depth information about each liturgical season.
+To find related prayers and meditations, choose the season you want from the All Seasons dropdown in the menu above.

 You can view all the seasons’ starting and ending days, as well as the lessons associated with each Sunday, on a separate web site called The Lectionary Page.